-- Brody, Jessica.
-A Week of Mondays.
-Farrar, Straus and Giroux, 2016.
-Sixteen-year-old Ellison Sparks keeps reliving that terrible Monday when her boyfriend, Tristan, breaks up with her; and no matter how hard she tries, she cannot seem to set things right.
-Romance. - Culbertson, Kim.
+- Bruchac, Joseph.
+Voices of the People.
+Reycraft Books, 2022.
+This collection of poems dramatizes the lives of men and women who contributed to Native American and Indigenous Peoples' histories, and contemporary Native American artworks provide fascinating connections to the poems.
+Poetry, Historical fiction - Culbertson, Kim.
 The Wonder of Us.
 Point, 2017.
 Riya and Abby were best friends in their small California town, but Riya and her family moved to Berlin for Riya's junior year, and it was hard to stay in touch.
 Now that the year has passed, Riya proposes that they take a two-week Grand Tour and travel around Europe to reconnect--but they have both been hiding secrets, and those secrets threaten to push them apart forever.
 Realistic fiction. - Dee, Barbara.
 Maybe He Just Likes You.
 Aladdin, 2019.
 Mila isn't sure if the boys at school asking her for hugs are just flirting like her friend says, but it doesn't seem that way and makes her uncomfortable.
 When the boys won't leave her alone, Mila needs to find a solution before things get even worse.
 Realistic fiction. - Donnelly, Jennifer.
 Stepsister.
 Scholastic, 2019.
-Ella's stepsister Isabelle is deemed ugly, wicked, and doomed to a life of misery, until she decides to take action to change her fate.
+Ella's stepsister Isabelle is deemed ugly, wicked, and doomed to a life of misery until she decides to take action to change her fate.
 Classic retelling/fantasy. - Elliott, David.
 The Seventh Raven.
 Clarion, 2021.
 A gripping retelling of the Grimms' fairy tale of seven brothers transformed into ravens and a young sister determined to find the brothers and break the spell.
 Told in verse, the rhythm of the storytelling takes on a haunting mood.
-Novel in verse.
-Fantasy. - Esplin, J.L.
+Novel in verse, fantasy - Esplin, J.L.
 96 Miles.
 Tom Doherty, 2020.
 Brothers John and Stewart find themselves on their own in a desert with no food or water after a massive blackout creates a crisis that tests their determination to survive.
-Adventure/survival. - Fleming, Candace.
+Adventure, survival - Fleming, Candace.
 Crash from Outer Space: Unraveling the Mystery of Flying Saucers, Alien Beings, and Roswell.
 Scholastic, 2022.
 A strange explosion and scattered debris in the desert outside Roswell, New Mexico leads to a series of UFO stories that escalate into conspiracy tales of government secrecy.
-Nonfiction. - Freedman, Russell.
-Vietnam: A History of the War.
-Holiday House, 2016.
-The author offers a presentation of American involvement in the Vietnam War with a good selection of primary source photos and quotes from public officials as well as diary accounts and viewpoints of veterans of the war.
-Nonfiction. - Freeman, Megan E. Alone.
+Nonfiction - Freeman, Megan E. Alone.
 Aladdin, 2021.
 When she decides to have a secret sleepover, twelve-year-old Maddie is accidentally left behind when her whole town is evacuated, leaving her to fend for herself in a world without any other human beings.
-Novel in verse.
-Adventure/survival. - Gerber, Alyson.
-Braced.
-Arthur A. Levine, 2017.
-Rachel's plans to start as a forward on her school's soccer team become endangered when she learns that scoliosis, a spinal condition, requires her to wear a back brace; however, friends and family rally to support her as she rises to the challenge to lead a full life on the field and at school.
-Realistic fiction.
+Novel in verse, adventure, survival - Gonzalez, Christina Diaz.
+Concealed.
+Scholastic, 2021.
+In this mystery thriller, Katrina and her family have been on the run for years but with the help of a computer whiz named Parker, Katrina searches out the truth about her identity and the danger that has ensnared her family.
+Mystery, science fiction - Hale, Shannon.
+Friends Forever.
+First Second, 2021.
+Based on the author's own experiences as an 8th grader, this graphic novel shows the stress of trying to be a